If you're looking for the best Apple Watch workout apps, we've sweated with the best out there

 It’s better suited to those starting with workout apps than many on the list, and there are plenty of modifications to make things easier or tougher.
 Each workout is filmed with three trainers, so you always have someone to follow at your level.

-And there's a greater percentage of shorter workouts than the likes of Fiit.
-That means it's more appealing to get started, or, mix up workouts in a single session.
-We've never used an app that's compelled us to plan out multiple workouts in a single sitting.
-We often will try a 10-minute core workout followed by a 20 minute HIIT session, with some yoga after.
-It's addictive stuff.
+And there’s a greater percentage of shorter workouts than the likes of Fiit.
+That means it’s more appealing to get started, or, mix up workouts in a single session.
+We’ve never used an app that’s compelled us to plan out multiple workouts in a single sitting.
+We often will try a 10-minute core workout followed by a 20-minute HIIT session, with some yoga after.
+It’s addictive stuff.

-The quality is super-high – as you'd expect from Apple – and music plays a big role.
-Each workout has a music genre and we're talking big-name tracks.
-However, you can't choose your own music for the workout, as the trainers specifically choose the tracks to suit the music.
-We don't think many will be too disappointed.
+The quality is super-high – as you’d expect from Apple – and music plays a big role.
+Each workout has a music genre and we’re talking big-name tracks.
+However, you can’t choose your own music for the workout, as the trainers specifically choose the tracks to suit the music.
+We don’t think many people will be disappointed.

 The filter system is front-and-center, which helps you whittle the workouts down to the type, discipline, length, trainer and even music.
 Apple hopes you’ll start to follow certain trainers whose workouts you enjoy most.